cloudinary/cloudinary-vue/src/components/CldPlaceholder/CldPlaceholder.md

 ```

 ### Lazy mode
-Set the `lazy` property to only load the image when it needs to be displayed instead of when the page first loads.
+Set the `loading` property to `lazy` to only load the image when it needs to be displayed instead of when the page first loads.
 The placeholder will be pre-rendered but the original image will only be loaded when it's in the viewport

 ```vue